bagashvilit/facial_recognition_bias/README.md

 - race is an integer from 0 to 4, denoting White, Black, Asian, Indian, and Others (like Hispanic, Latino, Middle Eastern).

 More information on data can be found [here](https://susanqq.github.io/UTKFace/).

+## Contact

+If you have any questions or concerns about this project please contact:

+- Dr. Jumadinova(jjumadinova@allegheny.edu)
+- Teona Bagashvili(bagashvilit@allegheny.edu)